gloppasglop/expertday-demo/README.md

 This demo is based on [Exoscale cloud platform](https://www.exoscale.ch/open-cloud/compute/).

+# Pre-requisites

+This demo assumes that you have access to a DNS server and are able to create DNS records for Puppet Master anf Graphite servers:

+* puppet.<yourdomain>
+* monitoring.<yourdomain>

 # Security groups

 For this demo, some Firewall rules needs to be created in the Exoscale Portal.